-Coronavirus cases accelerate in Peru to top 20,000, doubling in 9 days
+Coronavirus cases accelerate in Peru to top 20,000, government extends quarantine

-LIMA (Reuters) - Peru’s reported coronavirus have rapidly increased this week and topped 20,000 on Thursday, doubling in nine days and continuing to disrupt the economy of the world’s No. 2 copper producer.
+LIMA (Reuters) - Peru’s reported coronavirus cases rapidly increased this week and topped 20,000 on Thursday, doubling in nine days, as President Martin Vizcarra extended a national quarantine in the world’s No. 2 copper producer.

 The crisis has left millions without jobs and Peru’s hospitals are straining to deal with a rapid rise in the number of COVID-19 infections, with bodies being kept in hallways, masks being repeatedly reused, and protests breaking out amongst medical workers concerned over their safety.

+Vizcarra extended the national quarantine to May 10 from April 26 previously.
 The health ministry says it expects patient numbers to peak within days or in the following week.

 Even Peru’s coca farmers, who grow the bushy plant used to make cocaine, have seen prices fall 70% and plan to ask the government to buy up excess inventory, according to a Reuters report.